These delicious Bean and Cheese Tostadas with Roasted Tomatillo Salsa are packed with flavor and so easy ... make them tonight!

 - Pulse vegetables until you have a chunky salsa.
 Season generously to taste with salt.
 Set aside.

-- Add cumin, oregano, chili powder, and salt to taste.
+- Place in a medium bowl, along with cumin, oregano, chili powder, and salt to taste.
 Mix well.

-- Bake tostadas until hot, about 5 - 10 minutes.
+- Bake tostadas until hot, about 5 to 10 minutes.

 Are you a fan of messy foods, too, or are you strictly fork and knife?